sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 <a name="Overview"></a>
 ## Overview ##

 Creating cross-platform mobile applications can be challenging.
-Besides the platform differences in the code, good DevOps practices like Continuous Integration (CI) and Continuous Delivery (CD) are also challenging.
+Besides the platform differences in the code, implementing DevOps practices like Continuous Integration (CI) and Continuous Delivery (CD)for mobile solutions is also difficult.

 However, using [Xamarin](https://xamarin.com/) developers can build and debug native apps for iOS, Android and Windows from a single, shared C# codebase.
 Furthermore, developers can leverage [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) for source code, work item management, CI and CD for mobile applications.

 ### A Note About HealthClinic.Biz ###
 The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
-This is a sample repo that Microsoft created.
-The code has been modified slightly for this workshop, so if you go to the GitHub repo you may find differences.
+This is a sample from Microsoft.
+The code has been modified slightly for this workshop, so you may find differences.
 The mobile apps in the project connect to two services that are hosted in Azure - an
 Azure Mobile App and an Azure Web App.
 The Azure apps have been modified for this workshop so that they are _read only_.
 Any add, update or delete method will return a successful response but will not modify any data in the backing database.
 If you wish to host these services yourself after the workshop, then please refer to the
 [Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.